Continuing Healthcare (CHC)

 Individuals will have substantial health needs which are permanent and are associated with multiple and poorly controlled health conditions and co-morbidities.
 Individuals are high risk, high demand service users who will require ongoing complex care case management.

-• Individual requests for a review of an eligibility decisions (i.e. Local Resolution and Independent Review) will be delayed during this period.
+• Individual requests for a review of an eligibility decisions (i.e. Local Resolution and Independent Review) will continue.

 To find out more please contact your Continuing Healthcare Team